 In this situation, the efforts and money Google put forward not only helped themselves but self-hosting sites like mine where we could deliver 1080p quality at a fraction of the download bandwidth.
-Which is all side-benefits of the main reason.
-It’s royalty-free, we could do whatever we please with the codec without worry.
+Which is all the side-benefits of the main reason.
+It’s royalty-free, we can do whatever we please with the codec without worry.

 AV1 is the replacement of WebM VP9 and would have been called VP10 except that many other companies are now involved with the production of this new codec.
 We have transcoded some videos with the AV1 standard and while we like the quality at low bandwidth.

 It’s unfortunately not ready for prime-time at the time of this posting since it’s missing almost all mobile devices.
 AV1 also isn’t something we could easily mainline into WordPress/Nginx like we could WebM because we could use MIME control and check with the client if they are willing to accept the WebM container.
 AV1 is a codec, not a container, and thus, it will be sent to the PC regardless if it’s ready or not which leads to a pitch-black screen upon play.